The Differences Between Perennial, Biennial, and Annual Plants

 An annual is a plant that needs to be planted from seed every year.
 Some will reseed themselves if the conditions are right.
 You can either plant the seed yourself or purchase them at a greenhouse.
 Some annuals need to be started indoors in colder climates.
 A good example is impatiens.
 These flowers need to be started in January to bloom that summer.

 Some annuals can be brought indoors and later started from cuttings.
 Indoor conditions usually don't have enough light, though.
 I've tried this with impatiens and coleus.
 Both worked, but only the impatiens did well.
 You can try with different annuals.

 One advantage of these flowers is that many bloom all summer, if you keep the old blooms removed.
 This is known as dead heading.
 They are often used in baskets and containers or to fill in the perennial flower bed, since some perennials bloom for a short time.

 For a beautiful display of color, plant some annuals this year.
 A few examples are marigolds, zinnias, petunias, and English daisies.
 Most vegetables are annuals.

 What Is a Biennial?

-A biennial takes two years from seeding before it will produce and then it dies.
-The first year the plant grows a good root system and grows it leaves.
-The leaves then die off in the winter and the plant goes into dormancy.
-The second year it will bloom.
+A biennial takes two years from seeding before it will produce, and then it dies.
+In the first year, the plant grows a good root system and grows it leaves.
+The leaves then die off in the winter, and the plant goes into dormancy.
+The second year, it will bloom.

 Some good examples of this type of plant are hollyhocks, Sweet Williams, and parsley.
 I have had all three of these plants reseed themselves, so they acted much like perennials.
-Some biennials will put on bloom the first year and they are foxglove and stock.
+Some biennials will put on blooms the first year, such as foxglove and stock.